 3. MusicBrainz Picard

-This is a cross platform (Linux/Mac OS X/Windows) app prepared in Python and is the official MusicBrainz tagger.
+This is a cross-platform (Linux/Mac OS X/Windows) app prepared in Python and is the official MusicBrainz tagger.
 It also uses audio fingerprints technology, as well as Unicode support.
-It is the most popular software in some ways as it is used to fixed up a disorganised music collection.
-This website has a quick start guide which would guide you through its minute details on how to use this program to auto tag musics present inside your music library within few minutes.
+It is the most popular software in some ways as it is used to fix up a disorganized music collection.
+This website has a quick start guide that would guide you through its minute details on how to use this program to auto-tag music present inside your music library within a few minutes.
 It is a beautiful central database full of CD information and metadata.
 It operates with acoustic scans of the songs themselves.
 It is an open source program.
 Its feature of tapping into the MusicBrainz database and matches up various songs and albums according to what the database says makes it a very useful application.

 Key Features of this App

 - Supports MP3, OGG, FLAC, AAC, MP4, WMA, WAV, MPC, APE, OFR, WV, and SPX.

 - It also supports for Unicode.

 - Songs could be identified using audio fingerprints.

 - Audio files could also be tagged using any album-oriented approach for maximum organization of songs.

 - Tags songs based on the MusicBrainz database for accurate results automatically.

 - Plugins could be used to extend its functionality.